 Do’s and Don’ts of Hiring Outsourcing Bookkeeping Agency

 The management of a company’s financial standing has transcended beyond the traditional in-house bookkeeping for the monthly preparation of financial statements.
 This is because of the demands of professionalism in the responsibility.
-One common demerit of the in-house bookkeeping is the probability of receiving month-end reporting that is below par and delayed.
+One common demerit of in-house bookkeeping is the probability of receiving month-end reporting that is below par and delayed.

 - Get a quote from different outsourced accounting firms to get the most competitive price.
 This is to avoid a hefty cost in the long run.

 - Check whether the agency has the necessary skills to do the job.
-You may have to investigate if the company possesses any of the qualifications such as AIA (Association of International Accountant), Institute of Certified Bookkeepers (ICB), Association of Chartered Certified Accountants (ACCA), Association of Accounting Technicians (AAT), etc.
+You may have to investigate if the company possesses any of the qualifications such as AIA (Association of International Accountants), Institute of Certified Bookkeepers (ICB), Association of Chartered Certified Accountants (ACCA), Association of Accounting Technicians (AAT), etc.

 - Ask for testimonials received from their current and previous clients.
 This is to ensure the credibility of the outsourced bookkeeping agency.
-You may be in the wrong place if the agency lacks feedbacks from satisfied clients.
+You may be in the wrong place if the agency lacks feedback from satisfied clients.

 - Check the flexibility of their service level agreement and the conditions of their contract.

 - Check their versatility in the use of a variety of online accounting software.

 - Check what communication channels are they using like Skype, Zoom, Google Hangout and Gtalk.

 - Check agencies’ data security policies such as physical security and employee credibility.